Slender Man: Folkloric qualities

-Media scholar and folklorist Andrew Peck attributes the success of the Slender Man to its highly collaborative nature.
+Media scholar and folklorist Andrew Peck attributes the success of the Slender Man to the highly collaborative nature of his stories.
 Because the character and its motives are shrouded in mystery, users can easily adapt existing Slender Man tropes and imagery to create new stories.
 This ability for users to tap into the ideas of others while also supplying their own helped inspire the collaborative culture that arose surrounding the Slender Man.
 Instead of privileging the choices of certain creators as canonical, this collaborative culture informally locates ownership of the creature across the community.
 In these respects, the Slender Man is similar to campfire stories or urban legends, and the character's success comes from enabling both social interaction and personal acts of creative expression.

 Although nearly all users understand that the Slender Man is not real, they suspend that disbelief in order to become more engrossed when telling or listening to stories.
-This adds a sense of authenticity to Slender Man legend performances and blurs the lines between legend and reality, keeping the creature as an object of legend dialectic.
+This adds a sense of authenticity to the Slender Man legend performances and blurs the lines between legend and reality, keeping the creature as an object of legend dialectic.
 This ambiguity has led some to some confusion over the character's origin and purpose.
 Only five months after his creation, George Noory's Coast to Coast AM, a radio call-in show devoted to the paranormal and conspiracy theories, began receiving callers asking about the Slender Man.
 Two years later, an article in the Minneapolis Star Tribune described his origins as "difficult to pinpoint".
-Eric Knudsen has commented that many people, despite understanding that the Slender Man was created on the Something Awful forums, still entertain the possibility that he might be real.
+Eric Knudsen has commented that many people, despite understanding that Slender Man was created on the Something Awful forums, still entertain the possibility that he might be real.

 Shira Chess describes the Slender Man as a metaphor for "helplessness, power differentials, and anonymous forces".
 Peck sees parallels between the Slender Man and common anxieties about the digital age, such as feelings of constant connectedness and unknown third-party observation.
 Similarly, Tye Van Horn, a writer for The Elm, has suggested that the Slender Man represents modern fear of the unknown; in an age flooded with information, people have become so unaccustomed to ignorance that they now fear what they cannot understand.
-Troy Wagner, the creator of Marble Hornets, ascribes the terror of the Slender Man to its malleability; people can shape it into whatever frightens them most.
+Troy Wagner, the creator of Marble Hornets, ascribes the terror of the Slender Man to his malleability; people can shape it into whatever frightens them most.
 Tina Marie Boyer noted that "The Slender man is a prohibitive monster, but the cultural boundaries he guards are not clear.
 Victims do not know when they have violated or crossed them."